wywong/CS304/README.md

 Setup
 =====
+Set up the virtual environment.

+`virtualenv env`

+`. env/bin/activate`

-Install packages by running: pip install -r requirements.txt
+Install packages by running: `pip install -r requirements.txt`

+To run `python site.py`

+Open `localhost:5000` in the web browser of your choice.

 Contributors
 ============